sansroot/minimal-firefox/README.md

 1. type in your search bar "about:config"
 2. turn "toolkit.legacyUserProfileCustomizations.stylesheets" to "true"
 3. type in your search bar "about"profiles"
-4. open profile that is in use
+4. open the profile that is in use
-5. copy chrome folder to the profile directory
+5. copy chrome folder in the active profile directory
 6. done.